mikeshulman/narya/README.md

   - This includes the colon, so you can write `(x:A) → B`, and similarly for the semicolon separating the fields of a structure.
 But the user can also use these characters in other operators, such as `::` for list cons.
 (Or you can use the Unicode ∷ if you want to require spacing.)
   - The ASCII substitutes `->` and `|->` and `:=` for the Unicode →, ↦, and ≔ also fall into this category, so you can write `A->B`.

-  This rule is intended to be a compromise, allowing the user to define plenty of infix operators that don't require spacing, while keeping the lexer as a simple regexp that doesn't need to change as new operators are defined.
+  This rule is intended to be a compromise, allowing the user to define plenty of infix operators that don't require spacing but also arbitrary unicode operators, while keeping the lexer rules simple and unchanging as new operators are defined.
+If it turns out to be too unintuitive, it may be changed.

 Numerals are strings consisting of digits and periods, not starting or ending with a period.
 Identifiers (variables and constant names) can be any string consisting of non-whitespace characters other than the above two groups that does *not* consist entirely of digits and periods, and does not start or end with a period.
 Field names, which must be identifiers, are prefixed a period when accessed, and likewise constructor names are postfixed a period when applied.
 Identifiers prefixed with one or more underscores are reserved for internal use.
 Internal periods in identifiers are reserved to denote namespace qualifiers on constants; thus they cannot appear in local variable names, field names, or constructor names.